What is histoplasmosis?

 How is histoplasmosis diagnosed?

-Your veterinarian may be suspicious that this disease is the cause of your dog's illness if the pet was in an area where this disease is prevalent a month or two prior to becoming ill.
+Your veterinarian may suspect that this disease is the cause of your dog's illness if the pet was in an area where this disease is prevalent about 1-2 months before becoming ill.
 Since the signs of histoplasmosis are often vague and non-specific, your veterinarian will recommend a series of screening tests, including X-rays, urinalysis, and blood tests.
 Results of these tests help support a tentative diagnosis of histoplasmosis.

 "Cytology and/or histopathology are required to diagnose histoplasmosis conclusively."

-Testing can be done on blood and urine that may detect a component of the fungal cell wall.
-There are some limitations to this test: it will cross-react with other fungal species so may not confirm a diagnosis of histoplasmosis, only fungal infection; and the test can be falsely negative if the infection is walled off in one area of the body such as the lungs.
+Certain blood and urine tests may detect a component of the fungal cell wall.
+There are some limitations to this test: it will cross-react with other fungal species so may not confirm a diagnosis of histoplasmosis, only fungal infection.
+The test can also be falsely negative if the infection is walled off in one area of the body such as the lungs.

 Cytology and/or histopathology are required to diagnose histoplasmosis conclusively.
 Cytology, the microscopic examination of cells, may be performed in the veterinarian's office using fluid that is draining from an open wound or is aspirated from a nodule or lymph node.
 If the results of cytology are inconclusive, it may be necessary to collect biopsy samples for histopathologic analysis.
 Histopathology is the microscopic examination of cells within a tissue sample.
 A tissue sample is obtained and sent to a veterinary pathologist for this diagnostic test.